One-third of Jackson County is uninsured or receives Medicaid; representing one of the highest percentages of population in surrounding counties.

 Emergency room data indicates that there is a need for weekend and evening primary care services; however, there is a lack of safety net services available during these times.
 A contributor to this is the lack of adequate staffing to provide care on evenings and weekends.
 The total percentage of safety net hours available in the evenings is only 3.6 percent and only 2 percent of hours are on the weekends.

-Click here to view the Community Needs Assessment.
+Click here to view the St. Joseph Medical Center Community Health Needs Assessment.